mimolabs/mimo-api/README.md

 # MIMO API!

+Normally this will be run by the installer.
+Should you need to run as a standalone, please follow the steps below.
+If you also need the worker, add the ohmimo/mimo-worker section back to the docker-compose file

-Running in development.
-Make sure you have Docker, Git and Docker Compose installed.
+**Make sure you have Docker, Git and Docker Compose installed.**

+Clone the repository:

 ```
 git clone https://github.com/mimolabs/mimo-api.git